Favorite things to do in Barcelona

 Barrio Gotico in Barcelona

-El Barrio Gotico, a trendy district full of little vibey bars, cool restaurants and drinking caves.
+Barrio Gótico, also known as the Gothic Quarter, is a captivating neighborhood in the heart of Barcelona that exudes charm, history, and architectural splendor.
 Its narrow and medieval streets make up the ideal scenario to enjoy the center of the city without haste, delighting in the remains that are preserved from the city’s glorious past.

 The Gothic Quarter of Barcelona has many tourist attractions like the Santa Eulalia Cathedral (a famous example of Catalan Gothic architecture), The Plaza Sant Jaume (the place where the Town Hall and the Palace of the Generalitat of Catalonia are located), and The Museum of the history of the city, in between others.